Sapna-khot/Firewall/README.md

   1. Open firewall configuration tool

    Press Win + R, type:

           wf.msc

    This opens Windows Defender Firewall with Advanced Security.

   2. List current firewall rules

    In the left pane, click Inbound Rules → you’ll see all rules.

   3. Add a rule to block inbound traffic on port 23 (Telnet)

    Click Inbound Rules → New Rule → Port
    Select TCP, enter 23, choose Block the connection, apply to all profiles.
    Name it: Block Telnet.

   4. Test the rule

    Open PowerShell:

       Test-NetConnection -Port 23 localhost

    It should show TcpTestSucceeded: False.

   5. Allow SSH (if using OpenSSH on Windows or Linux target)

    In Inbound Rules → New Rule → Port → TCP → 22
    Choose Allow the connection.

   6. Remove the test block rule

    Find Block Telnet in the list → Right-click → Delete.

-7. Document steps

-Take screenshots of:

-The inbound rules list showing your Block Telnet and Allow SSH rules.

-Test-NetConnection output.

-8. Summary (Windows)

 Windows Firewall filters traffic by applying rule sets (allow/block) based on programs, ports, protocols, or IPs.
 Rules determine whether inbound/outbound         packets are passed or dropped.